-Nestled at the crossroads of Aude, Ariège and Haute-Garonne, la Bastide de Mazères is one of the many architectural gems of the destination.
+Nestled at the crossroads of Aude, Ariège and Haute-Garonne, the Bastide of Mazères is one of the many architectural gems of the destination.
 From prehistory to the wars of religion, this village has a rich history and the imprint of its past is found behind every stone of its buildings.
 Only 30 minutes from Toulouse, we note the influence that the pink city in Mazères, a country house characterized by its famous " Red bricks ».

 Mazères, between religious wars and pastel culture